prydt/algorithms-cpp/README.md

 # Algorithms-cpp
-> This repository is a documentation into my journey into the vast lands of Data Structures and Algorithms documented.
+> This repository is just a reference for C++ Data Structures and Algoriths
-> ~ PryDt

 ## Algorithms Implemented Here
  - sorting algorithms